Our Vision is:

 The information contained in this website is intended to provide you with a broad outline of what Crossens Nursery School has to offer, covering admissions to the school, our aims, how we are organised, the curriculum offered and support available for children with Special Educational Needs or a disability.

-We were delighted that the quality of our provision was recognised in our recent inspection (June 2017), where we were judged to be outstanding in all areas.
+We were delighted that the quality of our provision was recognised in our last inspection (June 2017), where we were judged to be outstanding in all areas.

 Our aspiration for the children who attend Crossens Nursery School is that they become confident, self-motivated learners, with the necessary skills and attitudes to achieve the best possible outcomes in their learning and development.
 We achieve this through the delivery of high quality education and the development of effective partnerships.